itsHamdySalem/itsHamdySalem/README.md

-# Hi there! 👋 I'm Hamdy Mohamed Salem
+# Hi there! 👋

-I'm a 3rd-year Computer Engineering student at Faculty of Engineering, Cairo University.
+I'm Hamdy Salem, a 3rd-year Computer Engineering student at Faculty of Engineering, Cairo University.
 Passionate about problem-solving and coding, I love taking on challenges and engaging in competitive programming.

 I love coding in general and building innovative projects.
 Always up for new challenges and excited about exploring different technologies.